The Unionization Process: Minnesota

 - Minnesota is not a "right to work" state.
 See "Right to Work" Status.

-- Minnesota has a labor relations anti-injunction statute that protects employees' right to organize that is generally applicable only where the federal labor law does not reach, such as, primarily, in the public sector.
+- Minnesota has a labor relations anti-injunction statute that protects employees' right to organize that is generally applicable only where the federal labor law does not reach.
 See Minnesota Labor Disputes Injunction Act.